Heterotroph: Origin and diversification

 On early Earth, oceans and shallow waters were rich with organic molecules that could have been used by primitive heterotrophs.
 This method of obtaining energy was energetically favorable until organic carbon became more scarce than inorganic carbon, providing a potential evolutionary pressure to become autotrophic.
 Following the evolution of autotrophs, heterotrophs were able to utilize them as a food source instead of relying on the limited nutrients found in their environment.
 Eventually, autotrophic and heterotrophic cells were engulfed by these early heterotrophs and formed a symbiotic relationship.
 The endosymbiosis of autotrophic cells is suggested to have evolved into the chloroplasts while the endosymbiosis of smaller heterotrophs developed into the mitochondria, allowing the differentiation of tissues and development into multicellularity.
 This advancement allowed the further diversification of heterotrophs.
 Today, many heterotrophs and autotrophs also utilize mutualistic relationships that provide needed resources to both organisms.
 One example of this is the mutualism between corals and algae, where the former provides protection and necessary compounds for photosynthesis while the latter provides oxygen.

 However this hypothesis is controversial as CO_{2} was the main carbon source at the early Earth, suggesting that early cellular life were autotrophs that relied upon inorganic substrates as an energy source and lived at alkaline hydrothermal vents or acidic geothermal ponds.
 Simple biomolecules transported from space was considered to have been either too reduced to have been fermented or too heterogeneous to support microbial growth.
 Heterotrophic microbes likely originated at low H_{2} partial pressures.
 Bases, amino acids, and ribose are considered to be the first fermentation substrates.

 Heterotrophs are currently found in each domain of life: Bacteria, Archaea, and Eukarya.
 Domain Bacteria includes a variety of metabolic activity including photoheterotrophs, chemoheterotrophs, organotrophs, and heterolithotrophs.
 Within Domain Eukarya, kingdoms Fungi and Animalia are entirely heterotrophic, though most fungi absorb nutrients through their environment.
-Most organisms within Kingdom Protista are heterotrophic while Kingdom Plantae is almost entirely autotrophic, except for myco-heterotrophic plants.
+Most organisms within Kingdom Protista are heterotrophic while Kingdom Plantae is almost entirely autotrophic (except for few myco-heterotrophic, parasitic and carnivorous plants).
 Lastly, Domain Archaea varies immensely in metabolic functions and contains many methods of heterotrophy.